 Overall responsibility for the system of internal control and reviewing its effectiveness rests with the Board.
 This involves ensuring that there is a process to identify, evaluate and manage any significant risks that may affect the achievement of the Group's strategic objectives.

 The Board has conducted an annual review of the effectiveness of the systems of internal control during the year, under the auspices of the Audit Committee.
 The Audit Committee provides the Board with an independent assessment of the Group's financial position, accounting affairs and control systems.
 In addition, the Board receives regular reports on how specific risks that are assessed as material to the Group are being managed.
-For further information on the Company's compliance with the Code provisions relating to the Audit Committee and Auditor please see the Audit Committee Report.
+For further information on the Company's compliance with the Code provisions relating to the Audit Committee and Auditor please refer to the Audit Committee Report.

 The risk management and internal control system is designed to manage, rather than eliminate, the risk of failing to achieve business objectives and can provide only reasonable, and not absolute, assurance against material misstatement or loss.
 The Board's policy on internal control is implemented by management through a clearly defined operating structure with lines of responsibility and delegated authority.

 Our process for identifying, evaluating and managing the significant risks faced by the Group and assessing the effectiveness of related controls routinely identifies areas for improvement, but the Board has neither identified nor been advised of any failings or weaknesses that it has determined to be material or significant.
+Among the routine areas for improvement, the Board has considered certain control enhancements in areas such as cash recording in stores, supplier master file amendments, and user access rights to IT systems.

 The Board considered its appetite in relation to the Group's top risks, determining that the risks and mitigating actions were appropriate to the level of risk that was both acceptable to, and incumbent within, a listed business.
 More information on the Company's key risks and uncertainties, and its risk assessment methodology, is shown in Our Principal Risks and Uncertainties.